youweiliang/drugchat/README.md

 ## Disclaimer

 This is a prototype system that has not been systematically and comprehensively validated by pharmaceutical experts yet.
 Please use with caution.

-Trained models will be released after we thoroughly validate the system with pharmaceutical experts.